 - Shoulder straps are not heavily padded, which can lead to discomfort for the wearer over long periods of time

-- Hood runs small and fits smaller babies better than larger ones
+- Hood runs small, favoring smaller babies over larger ones

-Carriers that offer size options can be a great thing, depending on your needs, and Tula does offer a Toddler carrier that can accommodate larger kids (think 25 – 60 lbs).
+- Model range can accommodate a variety of child sizes: Carriers offering size options can be great, depending on your needs, and the Tula offers a Toddler carrier that can accommodate larger kids (think 25 – 60 lbs).
 If your baby is born large, you may never wind up needing a wearable carrier that can accommodate very tiny babies, so the savings you’d get on the Standard, which accommodates babies from 15 – 45 lbs, would be a bargain.

-I’ve already talked about why a discreet hood and convenient breastfeeding are great for you and your baby, but when you can remove and wash the hood, you’re in the money.
-Privacy hoods often get dirty long before the rest of a carrier because of their proximity to your baby’s face.
-Being able to take the hood off and wash it rather than launder the entire, not particularly dirty carrier just because the hood is messy is really helpful, which is where the Tula carriers stand out.
+- Convenient breastfeeding plus removable hood: I’ve already spoken about why a discreet hood and convenient breastfeeding are great for you and your baby, but when you can also remove and wash the hood, you’re in the money!
+Privacy hoods often get dirty long before the rest of the carrier because of their proximity to your baby’s face.
+Being able to remove the hood and wash it separately from the not-particularly-dirty carrier is super convenient, which is an area in which the Tula carriers excel.

-Carrying a purse can be difficult if not impossible while babywearing, so a carrier that offers a pouch is ideal.
-It gives the wearer a great place to stash keys, cards and other essential items.
-The pouch on the Tula isn’t huge, but it’s better than nothing, and you’ll be glad to have a place to put important items that’s more secure than your pocket.
+- Front waist pouch for storing the essentials: Carrying a purse can be difficult, if not impossible, while babywearing, so a carrier that offers a pouch is ideal.
+It gives the wearer a great place to stash keys, cards, and other essential items.
+The pouch on the Tula isn’t huge, but it’s better than nothing, and you’ll be glad to have a place to put important items that feels more secure than your pocket.

-The strap system on the Tula carriers is really simple, not a lot different than your average backpack, which means that it adjusts quickly and easily between wearers.
-When carriers can’t be adjusted easily, they can waste your time and frustrate you, so it’s great to have one that can be switched over without much trouble.
+- Easily adjustable between wearers: The strap system on the Tula carriers is really simple, in fact, not a lot different than your average backpack, meaning that it adjusts quickly and easily between wearers.
+When carriers don’t adjust easily, they can be frustrating and a waste of your time, so it’s great to have one that can be switched over without much trouble.

-- The Tula privacy hood can be detached for washing, saving users from having to wash the whole carrier like they would with the Ergobaby 360
+- The Tula privacy hood can be detached for washing, saving users from having to wash the whole carrier, as needed with the Ergobaby 360

-- Tula has a model available that can accommodate children from 25 – 60 lbs, which can be great for kids with delayed mobility
+- Tula has a model available that can accommodate children from 25 – 60 lbs, perfect for kids with delayed mobility

-- A front waist pouch for storage allows wearers to stash essential items – the 360 has no pocket, so wearers have to find somewhere else to keep items safe
+- A front waist pouch for storage allows wearers to stash essential items – unlike the 360, which has no such pocket